guidezpl/arc-exporter/README.md

   - `--experimental-amo-mapping` → suggests Firefox/Zen `policies.json`
   - No direct extension install to Firefox/Zen is performed.

+### Experimental features (status: currently broken)
+- `--experimental-extensions`: Per‑profile extension preinstall for Chrome.
+Due to Chrome integrity checks and policy scope, automated installs may not complete or may require manual confirmation in each profile.
+- `--experimental-amo-mapping`: Tries to map Chrome extensions to AMO and write suggested policies.
+- `--import-cookies`: Exports Arc cookies into a Firefox‑format database.

-### Notes
+### Contribution
-- The script is non-destructive: existing Chrome profiles are untouched; new ones are created with the next free index.
-- All outputs are written in paths ignored by `.gitignore`.
-- This project is licensed under the MIT License.
+Contributions are welcome!
+Please feel free to submit a pull request.
+This project is licensed under the MIT License.